Cosmological tensions in Proca-Nuevo theory: Results

 On the other hand, along with the decrease in the Hubble tension, a tension in the measurement of $\Omega_{\rm m0}$ from CMB and PPS datasets arises; see Fig.~\ref{fig: contour CMB vs SN}.
-This behavior is consistent with other phantom-like models (see e.g.\ \cite{deFelice:2017paw,Alestas:2020mvb}).
-This effect may be understood as follows.
-Although phantom dark energy stretches the distance to the last scattering surface, thus leading to a greater $H_0$ as predicted by CMB data in order to match the acoustic peak scale, it also dims type-Ia supernovae more than $\Lambda$CDM does.
+This behavior is again consistent with other phantom-like models (see e.g.\ \cite{deFelice:2017paw,Alestas:2020mvb}).
+The effect may be understood as follows.
+Although phantom dark energy increases $H_0$, as mentioned above, it also dims type-Ia supernovae more than $\Lambda$CDM does.
 The only way to compensate for this dimming, given the local $H_0$ measurements of SH0ES, is to increase $\Omega_{\rm m0}$, which in turn reduces the amount of dark energy.
 This is reflected by the comparatively large $\Omega_{\rm m0}$ deduced in EPN from the PPS dataset; cf.\ Table~\ref{table: results background}.

 We also discover that the result for $S_8$ in the very special EPN model inferred from the CMB dataset is in mild tension with that deduced from the SDSS dataset, as shown in Table~\ref{table: parameter constrain SDSS}.
 This tension is even more evident in Fig.~\ref{fig: matter power_spectrum}, which shows that EPN models consistently predict stronger matter perturbation spectra compared with $\Lambda$CDM at and below the BAO acoustic scale.\footnote{As each dataset measures matter spectrum power at a different redshift, Fig.~\ref{fig: matter power_spectrum} pulls all data to the present day via the transfer function.
 This makes the data points model-dependent.
 Despite this caveat, we can still conclude that EPN models do introduce tension between CMB and SDSS, given that the models swing from weakly favored over $\Lambda$CDM for the CMB dataset to moderately disfavored for the CMB + SDSS dataset, as shown in Table~\ref{table: parameter constrain SDSS}.} However, this is not necessarily a drawback considering the derived value $S_8 = 0.776\pm 0.017$ for $\Lambda$CDM from DES Y3 \cite{DES:2020hen}, as is manifest in Fig.~\ref{fig: S8 distribution}.
 This behavior is again not specific to EPN, as the same behavior happens for the CPL phenomenological model with a matching cosmographic equation of state \cite{Alestas:2020mvb}.
 Quantifying more precisely by how much EPN performs better with the DES weak lensing dataset is left to further studies as including these data within our current MCMC analysis proves to be computationally demanding and beyond the direct remit of this work.\footnote{The $S_8$ probe, designed to eliminate the misalignment between $f\sigma_8$ and $\sigma_8$ via the theoretically motivated formula $f\sim \Om{M}^{0.55}$, no longer describe the matter perturbation history correctly in EPN models, as shown in Fig.~\ref{fig: fsgma8-z}.
 It is therefore difficult to interpret the $S_8$ values presented in Table~\ref{table: parameter constrain SDSS}, in particular when compared with the derived value of $S_8$ from the DES dataset.
 However, we do treat SDSS data as likelihoods over $f\sigma_8$.
 All the tension probes and IC values presented in Table~\ref{table: parameter constrain SDSS} thus correctly evaluate the SDSS dataset, including the comparison between different models.}